evelynsv/edge-technical-test/README.md

                 .anyMatch(value -> value == 0);

  However, I avoided using a Library or implementing some method to make the validations because this is not the main of the test, so I decided to just use a try/catch to capture the exceptional cases that are not parsable like, null, negative, or not digit values.

+ ### How to execute

+- Clone the project
+- Write the following command in the directory where the project is cloned: ./gradlew build -i